Vogeltak/maxcrone.org/_posts/books/2022-02-12-aleph-and-other-stories.md

 From Borges afterword:

 > A man sets out to draw the world.
 As the years go by, he peoples a space with images of provinces, kingdoms, mountains, bays, ships, islands, fishes, rooms, instruments, stars, horses, and individuals.
 A short time before he dies, he discovers that that patient labyrinth of lines traces the lineaments of his own face.

+From *The Other Death*:

+> He talked about Illescas, Tupambae, Masoller, and did so with such perfectly formed periods, and so vividly, that I realized that he'd told these same stories many times before -- it all made me fear that behind his words hardly any memories remained.